PeterMarshall29/book1/_sources/jupyternotebooks/derived_classes_and_virtual_functions.md

 The only constraint on a virtual function being an interface to its variants defined in derived classes is that is that argument types cannot differ from those of the base declaration, and only minor changes are allowed for the return type.

-A virtual member function is also know as a **method**.

-The virtual member function must be defined in the class it is first declared in - see pure virtual functions and abstract classes.
+The virtual member function must be defined in the class it is first declared in - see pure {term}`virtual functions` and {term}`abstract classes`.

 When a derived class does not need a particular virtual function it does not need to provide a definition even though the function is listed as virtual and available